Sakesh-A/CS-180_Team_Project/README.md

       - UserDatabaseTest:
            - We test every method in the UserDatabase class.
            - Run it on IntelliJ to see the observed result.
-      - PhotoMessageTest:
-           - We test every method in the PhotoMessage class.
-           - Run it on IntelliJ to see the observed result.
       - ServerTest:
            - We test every method that doesn't utilize NetworkIO in the ServerTest class.
            - Run it on IntelliJ to see the observed result.